learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 ## Coding Other Outputs
 Learn how to code outputs other than message printing.
 Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following are merely examples.

 Change Object Size with Arrow Keys.
-Make an object grow or shrink
+Make an object grow or shrink by pressing the arrow keys.

-Spawn an Object with the
+Spawn Object with Space Bar.

 Change Object Color on Mouse Click.
+Make an object change col

 **Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.